chaukhoa97/portfolio-v2/docs/React/react-query.md

 - `status: 'loading'| 'error' | 'success'`: **Do we have any `data` or not**?
 - `fetchStatus: 'fetching' | 'idle' | 'paused'`: **Is `queryFn` running or not**?

+## Stale queries

+Stale queries are refetched automatically in the background when:

+- New instances of the query mount.
+- The window is refocused.
+- The network is reconnected.
+- The query is optionally configured with a refetch interval.

+Most of the time you only need to adjust `staleTime`.
+The `cacheTime` default (5 mins) is ok.

 ## `invalidate` vs `refetch`

 - `queryClient.invalidateQueries(['posts'])` will set the query to `stale` so it will refetch when the component mount.